benzene-gugu/benzene-gugu.github.io/index.md

 ## About me

 My name is Ziang Zhao, and you could call me Daniel.
-I’m currently a senior at Shenzhen College of International Education in Shenzhen, China.
+I’m currently a freshman at University of Wisconsin-Madison in Madison, WI, USA.

 ## Contact Information
-- Phone: +8618124761984
+- Phone: +8618124761984 or +16087707482

 - Email: [danielzhao_benzene@foxmail.com](danielzhao_benzene@foxmail.com) or [danielzhaobenzene@gmail.com](danielzhaobenzene@gmail.com).